-Degrees: BA from CSU Stanislaus (Political Science and Business)
+Degrees: Bachelor of Arts from California State University Stanislaus (Political Science and Business)

-Business Background: Harold has over 30 years’ experience as an International Insurance Broker and Risk Management Consultant.
-His experience is in Workers Compensation, Disability Management, Health and Safety, and Risk Assessment.
-Harold is the President of Carmel Knolls Property Owners Association, and Vice President of Del Rey Chateaux Owners Association.
-He is actively involved with the Monterey Bay Aquarium as a volunteer guide, an advisor to the Teen Conversation Leaders and shift captain.
-In addition, he is involved with many other organizations as a volunteer.
-Currently, Harold is the CEO of Exclusive Home/Estate Management located in Carmel-by-the Sea.
+Business Background: More than 30 years experience as an International Insurance Broker and Risk Management Consultant.
+Experience in workers compensation, disability management, health and safety, and risk assessment.
+President of Carmel Knolls Property Owners Association and Vice President of Del Rey Chateaux Owners Association.
+Volunteer guide for the Monterey Bay Aquarium, advisor to the Teen Conversation Leaders and shift captain.
+Currently CEO of Exclusive Home/Estate Management located in Carmel-by-the Sea.